Ghoul-Kun/TG-UBotX/README.md

 ## Disclaimer

 First of all you should know this bot is a major work in progress.
-It is based on [Paperplane Extended]() and [Paperplane Extended], If you choose to use this bot now, be prepared to pull changes frequently as I continue to fix broken english, pull or change things that don't make sense, or add new things.
+It is based on [Paperplane Extended](), If you choose to use this bot now, be prepared to pull changes frequently as I continue to fix broken english, pull or change things that don't make sense, or add new things.

 Currently work fine perfectly, but some features may give you error.
 Please report a bug to me if you facing any issues.